xerodotc/rangsitcity-waterlevel/README.md

 JSON formatted data and camera footage for Rangsit City Water Level report data obtained from http://rangsit.org/waterlevel/.

+## Disclamers

+This project is NOT related to NOR affiliated with Rangsit City Municipality.

 ## Usage

 * JSON file URL: